-Aviation Boatswain's Mates help launch and recover the Navy's aircraft, which includes preparing and fueling planes for take-off and landing.
-Boatswain's mate is one of the oldest of all the Navy's ratings (jobs), having been part of this branch of the U.S. military since its inception in 1775.
+A Navy aviation boatswain's equipment mate helps to launch and recover the Navy's aircraft.
+Their duties include preparing and fueling planes for take-off and landing.
+The boatswain's mate is one of the oldest of all the Navy's jobs—known as ratings by the military.
+The job, established in 1944, has been part of this branch of the U.S. military since the Navy's inception in 1775.

 There are several different categories of Boatswain's Mates, which are separated by their specific duties.
-The Boatswain's Mate- Equipment (ABE) is responsible, as the name suggests, for overseeing equipment used in naval aviation.
+The boatswain's equipment mate (ABE) is responsible, as the name suggests, for overseeing equipment used in naval aviation.

 These sailors conduct organizational maintenance on hydraulic and steam catapults, barricades, arresting gear and arresting gear engines.
 They operate equipment such as catapult launch and arresting consoles, firing panels, water brakes, blast deflectors, and cooling panels.